microsoft/FluidFramework/samples/hosts/README.md

 Internally the loader is then using the host interface to resolve the URL, creating a driver to connect to the resolved URL, and then connecting to the document.
 The path part of the URL is then provided to the document and used to route the request to an object.
-In many ways you can view the Prague document like a traditional web server that is returning a web page.
-But in the Prague case a live, collaborative object is returned.
+In many ways you can view the Fluid document like a traditional web server that is returning a web page.
+But in the Fluid case a live, collaborative object is returned.

 Like a web server a status code is returned to indicate the success of the request.
 For consistency we match HTTP status codes.